Kong/docs.konghq.com/app/enterprise/0.35-x/getting-started/start-kong.md

 ---
 title: How to Start Kong Enterprise
+toc: false
 ---
-## 1. Start Kong Enterprise

-A Super Admin account is required to secure the Admin API with RBAC or Kong Manager with an authentication plugin.
-The Super Admin account is created during database migrations.
+A **Super Admin** account is required to secure the Admin API with RBAC or Kong Manager with an authentication plugin.

+The **Super Admin** account is created during database migrations.

 To set up the first account:

-1. Set a password for the Super Admin.
+1. Set a password for the **Super Admin**.
 This environment variable must be present in the environment where database migrations will run.

     ```